Northern Hemisphere Constellations by Season: What Constellations Are Visible in Spring, Summer, Fall, and Winter

 Canis Major

 Canis Major is an outstanding constellation because it contains Sirius, the brightest star in the night sky.
 One of the notable deep-sky objects in the constellation is the Little Beehive Cluster (M41), which is visible even with the unaided eye, given the dark sky with no light pollution.
-The interesting telescope targets are Thor’s Helmet Nebula (NGC 2359) and the two colliding spiral galaxies – NGC 2207 and IC 2163.
+For telescope users, Canis Major offers the Thor’s Helmet Nebula (NGC 2359) and, close to its border with the constellation Monoceros, the interacting spiral galaxies NGC 2207 and IC 2163.

 Canis Major